TL-System/plato/examples/park_env/documentation/configuration_files/README.md

 ```file_name:``` The name of the files \
 ```seed_random_path:``` The path of the seed folders

+The other parameters can be answered in the already exisiting documentation above

 ## Different parameter configurations for each respective algorithm